kehantan/labbook/docs/assays/mtt.rst

 #.
 Flick or tap the centrifuge tube to resuspend the cell pellet into DMEM.
 #.
 Add 1 ml of complete DMEM to the centrifuge tube.
 Pipette repeatedly to break the cell pellet.

 **Cell counting**

+We need to know the number of cells since we wanted to seed a specific number of cells into each well.

 Requires